gma1083/democrewcy-frontend/README.md

 ## Common
 - **Actions** The footer for the form displaying in the active task.
 Has configurations to conditionally render the buttons if they are not needed for edit/create tasks, does not show buttons for view task.
+- **ContextSelector** This form will render a Selector of instances, allowing the user to click one, and submit.
+We will use this instance as taskCtx on our context.
+Useful for our view and edit tasks if they do not have an instance to run on.
+Note: setFieldsValue and getFieldValue are methods supplied by antd Form, we pass them down to the Selector, so it knows what to do when we select an item.
 - **EmptyCard**
 - **HorizontallyScrollable**: A small wrapper that allows us to continuously scroll left and right when data overflows the elements size.
 - **PrivateRoute**: A component that uses security to render a component if the user has the allowed role to see it.
 - **PublicRoute**: Renders a component for anyone to see.
 - **:wrench: RelatedAction**: A button with multi-level menus.
 - **:wrench: SequenceTask**: A way to string together a multi-page single task, or group together many tasks into one .
+- **Selector**: Given a className, it will retreive all instances and put them in an antd Select, allowing us to pick things.
+Currently you can actually pick as many things as you want.
+But only the first thing you picked will be used.
+TODO: enforce singleSelect and multiSelect options.
 - **Sidebar**: Provides the user with their friend messages and group links.
 Above that is the TaskBar.
 - **TaskLayout**: A presentational wrapper component that all tasks are wrapped in.
 Look in the tasks page.
 We render this component with a form, all dynamically based on the active task from context.
 - **TaskBar**: A dank AutoComplete search box from ant design. uses the tasks in context so that when you click on the task it updates the context activeTask, causing the app to re-route and render the task.